DenaJGibbon/Gibbon-feature-comparison/README.md

 ### MFCCs

-MFCCs are calculated using the ‘Processing features for randomization’ R script.
+MFCCs are calculated using the ‘Processing features for randomization.R’ R script.

 ### BirdNET

 Follow the installation instructions here:
 <https://github.com/kahst/BirdNET-Analyzer>.
 Then use the ‘BirdNET
 Terminal Script’.
+Then run the ‘Processing features for randomization.R’ R script to convert BirdNET embeddings into the format needed for analyses.

 ### VGGish

 Follow installation instructions:
 <https://github.com/tensorflow/models/blob/master/research/audioset/vggish/README.md>.
 Then use the ‘VGGish Terminal Script’.
+Then run the ‘Processing features for randomization.R’ R script to convert VGGish embeddings into the format needed for analyses.

 ### Wav2Vec2